COLLECTOR OF REVENUE

-- Credit Card or E-Check: May be made online through Official Payments.
-Jurisdiction code is 1717.
+- Credit Card or E-Check: May be made online through Point & Pay.
 Please keep the confirmation number for your records.
 A convenience fee will be applied.

-- If a DMV RELEASE is needed to register a motor vehicle: Payment must be made with cash, a money order or a Cashier's Check at the Collector of Revenue's Office, or online through Official Payments (see credit card instructions above).
+- If a DMV RELEASE is needed to register a motor vehicle: Payment must be made with cash, a money order or a Cashier's Check at the Collector of Revenue's Office, or online through Point & Pay.
+See credit card instructions above.

 NOTICE TO PAY TAXES

-Owners of real estate property in the Town of Cheshire, are hereby reminded that the first installment of taxes on the Grand List of October 1, 2012, (fiscal year July 1, 2013 to June 30, 2014), is due and payable on July 1, 2017.
+Owners of real estate property in the Town of Cheshire, are hereby reminded that the first installment of taxes on the Grand List of October 1, 2016, (Fiscal Year July 1, 2017 to June 30, 2018), is due and payable on July 1, 2017.
 Last day to pay the first installment is Tuesday, August 1, 2017.